 Services: any engineering, Design, delivery, installation, commissioning, technical support and maintenance services to be supplied by Dutypoint to the Customer as set out in the Quotation.

 Terms: these standard terms of business as amended from time to time in accordance with clause 17.10.

-Warranty Period: if the Services include Dutypoint commissioning Goods which have been manufactured or assembled by Dutypoint from 01.01.23 onwards, 24 months; otherwise, 12 months from the date of delivery.
+Warranty Period: if the Services include Dutypoint commissioning Goods which have been manufactured or assembled by Dutypoint from 01.01.24 onwards, 24 months from the date of despatch; otherwise, 12 months from the date of despatch.

 (a) A reference to a party includes its successors and permitted assigns.

 (b) A reference to legislation or a legislative provision is a reference to it as amended or re-enacted.
 A reference to legislation or a legislative provision includes all subordinate legislation made under that legislation or legislative provision.

 (c) Any words following the terms including, include, in particular, for example or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

 (d) A reference to writing or written includes email.